aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-pdf/convert-epub-to-image-specify-custom-stream-provider/_index.md

 Congratulations!
 You've successfully learned how to **extract images from EPUB** using Aspose.HTML for Java and a custom stream provider.
 This powerful approach gives you flexibility to handle image data exactly where you need it—whether that's saving to disk, sending over a network, or storing in a database.

-## FAQs

-### 1. What is Aspose.HTML for Java?

-Aspose.HTML for Java is a library that allows Java developers to work with HTML, EPUB, and other web‑related formats.

-### 2. Where can I find the documentation for Aspose.HTML for Java?

-You can find the documentation [here](https://reference.aspose.com/html/java/).

-### 3. Is there a free trial available?

-Yes, you can get a free trial of Aspose.HTML for Java [here](https://releases.aspose.com/).

-### 4. How can I get a temporary license for Aspose.HTML for Java?

-You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### 5. Where can I get support for Aspose.HTML for Java?

-You can find support on the [Aspose forums](https://forum.aspose.com/).

 ## Additional Frequently Asked Questions

 **Q: How do I convert EPUB to PNG instead of JPEG?**